Sheppsu/amq-fsrs/README.md

 # amq-fsrs
 I made this thing cuz I wanted an efficient way to learn my list, so I basically just combined Anki with amq.

+feel free to open any issues or pull requests and I can get to them when I have some free time

 ## Features
 - fsrs
 - shitty minimal interface